 I know I’m wrong to hold this position.
 The world is grey and not black or white; the choices in life are infinite and not finite.
 A corporation cannot be, as Bruce Lee puts it, mechanical and inhuman.
 Employees must be able to break free from process to collaborate, innovate, and handle exceptions.

 In contrast, a company cannot be ad-hoc, and purely collaborative.
 Actions must be measurable against goals; structure and rules must be agreed upon; and a level of control must be exerted or else chaos will ensue.

 In the modern Case Management solution, collaboration and social features must be seamlessly and harmoniously integrated with rules, controls, and structured processes.
-When collaboration is separate from rules and process, context is lost, control over data quality is sacrificed and the ability to measure towards a goal is abandonned.
+When collaboration is separate from rules and process, context is lost, control over data quality is sacrificed and the ability to measure towards a goal is abandoned.
 When process and rules do not include collaboration, we lose the ability to innovate outside the parameters, adapt to unplanned events, and handle more complex challenges that rely on instinct, rather procedure.

 These concepts of enabling employees to “Think Outside the Box” (coined in 1969) and combining flexibility with rigidity are certainly not new.
 But applying these concepts to modern technology, enterprise applications, and case management is still being explored.

 The technical incorporation of Collaboration into Case Management must include three features to ensure a balance is kept: